-There's water on Mars, and it flows there today.
+The evidence continues to grow stronger that there's water on Mars, and it flows there today.
 Water often signals life, so this new discovery gives hope to the search for life in our solar system.

-The Italian Space Agency announced the discovery of liquid water underneath the southern polar ice cap.
+The Italian Space Agency announced in July 2018 the discovery of liquid water underneath the southern polar ice cap.
 Using the Mars Advanced Radar for Subsurface and Ionosphere Sounding instrument (MARSIS) aboard the European Space Agency's Mars Express spacecraft, radar detected a subglacial lake roughly 12.5 miles wide and a mile below the surface.

 MARSIS used 29 radar profiles to send radio pulses to measure the planet's surface reflection from May 2012 to December 2015.
 The pulses detected brightness under the ice caps, and researchers were able to determine the presence of water.
 They said other theories for the brightness such as a carbon dioxide ice layer above or below the ice cap or a very low temperature water ice aren't possible because they wouldn't cause such a strong reflection as liquid water would.